mari19995/matlab-object-detection-by-area/README.md

 In this project, using image processing in matlab, different objects (apple, orange, eraser and pen) are recognized based on their area.
 The output is displayed as a binary image.
 ## Procedure
 Reading the image
-Converting the image to binary format using the "im2bw" function Thresholding
+Converting the image to binary format using the `im2bw` function Thresholding
-Removing noise and filling holes using the bwareaopen function Calculating the area of ​​objects with the `regionprops` function Separating objects based on the area range
+Removing noise and filling holes using the `bwareaopen` function Calculating the area of ​​objects with the `regionprops` function Separating objects based on the area range
 Displaying the binary output